prakharx4/practicedemo/README.md

 # practicedemo
-this is  my first Git repositiry author - prakhar gupta
+This is  my first Git repository.
+Author - Prakhar Gupta